pixelgrade/gridable/readme.txt

 3. Enjoy the "Add Row" button in the editor toolbar.

 == Changelog ==

+= 1.2.9 =
+* Fixed compatibility with latest developments in core related to the block editor and the Classic Editor plugin

 = 1.2.8 =
 * Fixed compatibility with latest developments in core related to the block editor and the Classic Editor plugin